UmairAli122004/YouTube-Tags-Thumbnail-Generation/README.md

 ## 📖 Project Overview

-The **YouTube Tools Generation** project is designed to automate YouTube SEO tasks for content creators.
+The **YouTube-Tags-Thumbnail-Generation** project is designed to automate YouTube SEO tasks for content creators.
 Many YouTubers struggle with choosing the right tags, titles, and descriptions, which directly affects video visibility and reach.